jursonovicst/fontscrambler/README.md

 ##Publication

-This idea is under consideration for publication in the *International Journal of Information Security*, citation  will be updated after acceptance.
+This idea is under consideration for publication, citation  will be updated after acceptance.